VA Streamline Refinance (VA IRRRL): What Is It And How Does It Work?

 A VA IRRRL is also referred to as a VA Streamline, and the terms are often used interchangeably.
-Lenders use the term “streamline” to imply that the IRRL process is simpler and faster than a typical refinance.
+Lenders use the term “streamline” to imply that the IRRRL process is simpler and faster than other types of refinancing options.

-VA Streamlines can help you switch from an adjustable rate mortgage to a fixed-rate mortgage, lower your monthly interest rate or change your term.
-You must also have an existing VA loan to undergo a VA Streamline.
-If you wish to convert your home’s equity to cash, you must undergo a full refinance.
+VA Streamlines can help you switch from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage, lower your monthly interest rate or change your repayment term.
+You must have an existing VA loan to undergo a VA Streamline.

 How Does A VA Streamline Refinance Work?